 Some illnesses disproportionately affect older men’s sexual performance by extending their refractory periods:

-Addressing these conditions through medical care can help shorten prolonged refractory periods even later in life.
+Addressing these conditions through medical care can help improve sexual function and may reduce an excessively prolonged refractory period even later in life.

 Aging Effects Summarized In A Table